Michigan Criminal Defense Attorney

 A criminal defense lawyer has many jobs.
 In addition to calling witnesses in your defense and cross-examining witnesses that the prosecution puts forward, the most experienced, aggressive criminal defense attorneys may also:

-• If you are looking to secure a plea bargain, your lawyer may work with you and the prosecutor to negotiate a “deal.”
-These deals, also known as “plea bargains” can often reduce your potential sentence or eliminate some or all of the charges brought against you.
-However, prosecutors are often unwilling to negotiate with defendants that represent themselves or defendant’s who are represented by criminal lawyers who are inexperienced or unsuccessful trial attorneys.
+- If you need to secure a plea bargain, your lawyer may work with you and the prosecutor to negotiate a “deal.”
+These deals, also known as “plea bargains,” can often reduce your potential sentence or eliminate some or all of the charges brought against you.
+However, prosecutors are often unwilling to negotiate with defendants representing themselves or defendants represented by criminal lawyers who are inexperienced or unsuccessful trial attorneys.

-• Figure out a good sentencing program for your situation and convince the sentencing judge to implement the plan.
-In the event that you are found guilty, your criminal defense attorney maybe able to fashion your sentence in a way that would prevent you from winding back up in the criminal justice system.
-For instance, instead of going to prison for a year or more, your criminal defense attorney may suggest that you go to jail only for 6 months and spend the remaining 4 months in a drug treatment facility to help you with the drug problem that landed you in trouble in the first place.
-The Michigan Criminal Defense Attorneys will give you the best chance of avoiding jail or prison all together.
+- Figure out a good sentencing plan for your situation and convince the sentencing judge to implement the plan.
+If you are found guilty, your criminal defense attorney may be able to fashion your sentence in a way that would prevent you from winding back up in the criminal justice system.
+For instance, instead of going to prison for a year or more, your criminal defense attorney may suggest that you go to jail only for six months and spend the remaining four months in a drug treatment facility to help you with the drug problem that landed you in trouble in the first place.
+The Michigan Criminal Defense Attorneys will give you the best chance of avoiding jail or prison altogether.

-- Help you with the stress and anxiety that often go along with criminal prosecutions in Oakland County, Wayne County, Macomb County and throughout Southeastern Michigan.
+- Help you with the stress and anxiety that often accompany criminal prosecutions in Oakland County, Wayne County, Macomb County, and throughout Southeastern Michigan.
 Defendants in criminal prosecutions often feel embarrassed, depressed, and fearful and can also suffer from low self-esteem.
-A good criminal attorney will be patient, answer all of your questions, promptly and consistently return your phone calls and be available to you when you need help.
+A good criminal attorney will be patient, answer all your questions, promptly and consistently return your phone calls, and be available when you need help.

-• Provide you with a reality check.
+- Provide you with a reality check.
 Defense lawyers often know what is going on much better than you will during your criminal trial.
-Defense attorneys have the advantage of remaining objective throughout a proceeding and can offer insights into how the trial is actually going and what is likely to happen in the near future.
-These assessments and reality checks are often essential when a criminal defendant is trying to decide whether or not to accept a prosecutor’s plea bargain, decide whether to testify, and if a trail should be by bench or jury.
+Defense attorneys have the advantage of remaining objective throughout a proceeding.
+They can offer insights into how the trial is going and what will likely happen.
+These assessments and reality checks are often essential when a criminal defendant is trying to decide whether to accept a prosecutor’s plea bargain, whether to testify, and whether a trial should be by bench or jury.

 - Point out important legal rules and regulations that you would most likely never find on your own or understand without assistance.
-Many rules and laws about criminal prosecutions are buried within regulations and laws, and even prior court opinions.
-For example, if you were to represent yourself, you may never know if the search that the police conducted of your apartment was lawful or not without understanding the many nuances and intricacies surrounding the 4th Amendment of the United States Constitution.
-Motions to suppress based upon Miranda violations, illegal search and seizure,
+Many rules and laws about criminal prosecutions are buried within regulations, laws, and even prior court opinions.
+For example, suppose you were to represent yourself.
+In that case, you may never know if the search that the police conducted of your apartment was lawful or not without understanding the many nuances and intricacies surrounding the 4th Amendment of the United States Constitution.
+Motions to suppress based upon Miranda violations, illegal search, and seizure.

-• Navigate your case through the state legal system where your case is being heard.
-In addition to written rules, such as the local rules of court, that must be obeyed and followed, there are often many “unwritten rules” that go along with each jurisdiction.
-For example, if only certain prosecutors are able to make and approve plea bargains, a knowledgeable criminal defense lawyer may be your only chance for a favorable plea bargain or sentence agreement (also called a Cobb’s Agreement).
+- Navigate your case through the state legal system.
+In addition to written rules, such as the local rules of court, that must be obeyed and followed, there are often many “unwritten rules.”
+For example, if only certain prosecutors can make and approve plea bargains, a knowledgeable criminal defense lawyer may be your only chance for a favorable plea bargain or sentence agreement (also called a Cobb’s Agreement).

-• Explain about some of the “hidden costs” that come along with pleading guilty or being found guilty at trial.
+- Explain some of the “hidden costs” and “collateral consequences” that come with pleading guilty or being found guilty at trial.
 Many people that represent themselves never think about the indirect consequences of pleading guilty if it could lead to a shorter sentence.
-For example, if you plead guilty, you may find it very hard to find a job once you have completed your punishment.
+For example, if you pleaded guilty, you may find it very hard to find a job.

-• Be able to spend more time and effort on a case than a defendant that chose to represent himself or one who is represented by a court appointed lawyer who has taken on too heavy of a caseload (after all, it is the attorney’s job to represent you!).
+- Be able to spend more time and effort on a case than a defendant that chose to represent himself or a defendant represented by a court-appointed lawyer who has taken on too heavy of a caseload (after all, it is the attorney’s job to represent you!).

-• Be able to more easily gather evidence and statements from witnesses that are going to be called by the prosecution.
-Many witnesses, understandably so, refuse to give statements or information to people that were allegedly involved in a crime, for fear of their own safety or because they just do not want to be cooperative.
+- More easily gather evidence and statements from witnesses that the prosecution will call.
+Understandably, many witnesses refuse to give statements or information to people allegedly involved in a crime for fear of their safety or because they do not want to cooperate.
 However, these witnesses are often much more willing to talk to an attorney about their upcoming testimony.